She’s out there. Setting up camp.

 Cooper and Amelia’s occasionally strained relationship is gradually softened through a pattern of escalating physical contacts.
 On Dr. Mann’s planet Cooper puts his hand on her back as she receives the news about her father’s death, their first touch altogether.
 Cooper’s plan to use Gargantua’s gravitational pull to reach Edmunds’s planet will mean such a large time slippage that he must give up any hope ever to see his children again.
 Amelia’s response is to touch his space helmet as a caress.
 The pattern culminates in their ecstatic contact within the wormhole.

 Many other caresses can be gleaned from the film, of an even more indirect nature.
 When Cooper returns to the spaceship after the unfortunate visit to Miller’s planet, in escalating emotional turmoil he is going through 23 years of video messages.
 All of them are from his son Tom.
 Suddenly it is the end – everything falls silent, even the film music is turned off – with no sign of life from Murph.
-He grabs the black screen with both hands, and all of a sudden (the adult) Murph appears on the screen.
+He grabs the black screen with both hands, and all of a sudden the image of (the adult) Murph appears.
 It is as if Cooper, in his desperate guilt and love, has conjured her up.
 At the same time we see on the screen that Murph is touching the monitor, in the other galaxy, as she sits with extended arm after having turned on the recorder.
 In a visual metaphor, this is an indirect hand contact across the universe.

 Furthermore, since in the next scene we are back on Earth, where Murph turns off the device after she has finished the recording, the editing suggests that she has sent her message “simultaneously” with Cooper sitting at the receiving end.
 This is of course an extraordinarily unrealistic coincidence, but all the more poetic – and the breach of realism is hidden by the implied nature of the simultaneity.
 Nevertheless, this situation can be a metaphor, and foreshadowing, of the fact that love in Interstellar turns out to be a physical, “quantifiable” power that will eventually lead Cooper to the correct place in the Tesseract.